ChromeBee/Hall-Effect-Sensor-CAD-Mouse-Spacemouse/README.md

 The process is also covered in the comments in the Arduino sketch.
 It involves setting up a custom Arduino board that the 3D connexion software recognises as a Spacemouse Pro Wireless.

 The 3D connexions driver is fairly flexible on the range of values the mouse sends to it for it to work.
-To have the most flexible range, both in positiva and negative directions, with debug set to 1, and analogRference(DEFAULT) I.e. 5 volts, the outputs should be reading around the value of 342.
+To have the most flexible range, both in positive and negative directions, with debug set to 1, and analogRference(DEFAULT) I.e. 5 volts, the outputs should be reading around the value of 342.
 If the analogReference(INTERNAL) is set then, the mid range value should be around 684.
 You can adjust the distance of the sensor plate from the magnet plate to adjust this.
 Each corner can be adjusted independently.

 <b>24-Nov-2024 Update</b>
 I have found that with the magnets I'm using that a distance between the magnet plate and the sensors of just under 4mm works best.
 I have a small dowel stick that I've used as a pointer in some videos and its diameter is just under 4mm.
 If it just about fits, with a push, between the magnet plate and sensor plate then I'm about at the correct distance.